Apply for the Kumi Justice Retreats

 Kumi: Exploration

-Spring 2027, Civil Rights locations across the US South
+Spring 2027, Civil Rights locations in the US South.
+(Location subject to change*)

 During Kumi: Exploration, participants will use the history and present of an American city to make real-world connections to the topics they learned in Kumi.
 Participants will spend time in experiential sessions like in Foundations, but also exploring a city, and meeting Jewish people doing justice work to start to imagine what their future will be!